chris--young/Slacker/README.md

 #### Triggers

   Your action's `trigger` attribute defines when it will be exectued.
-If a Slack user activates your bot with the `trigger` keyword in his message text Slacker will perform your action. `trigger` attributes should be unique; Slacker will ignore actions if their `trigger` attributes have already been defined by other actions.
+If a Slack user activates your bot with the `trigger` keyword in his message text Slacker will perform your action. `trigger` attributes should be unique; Slacker will ignore actions if their `trigger` attributes have already been defined by another action.

 #### Setup

-  The `setup()` method will be run when Slacker starts up for the first time.
+  The `setup()` method will be run when Slacker worker processes come online.
 You can use this method for any pre-execution logic you may need to perform.

 #### Execute